- Pets and Animals»

 Cats are certainly safest indoors.
 Inside your home they are protected from predators, traffic, and potentially life-threatening weather such as below freezing temperatures.
 However, for a variety of reasons, not all cats are kept indoors.

-Whether you like for your kitty to have more freedom or you care for stray and feral cats, providing an outdoor cat with adequate shelter is one of the most important things you can do to protect them.
+Whether you prefer that your kitty have more freedom or you care for stray and feral cats, providing an outdoor cat with adequate shelter is one of the most important things you can do to protect them.
 The first step of course is to consider an insulated cat house to help them survive winter weather.

 Tips When Choosing an Insulated Cat House

 Most cats like a fairly snug environment so purchasing something large enough to house a German Shepard generally isn't a good idea.
-Of course if you're caring for multiple cats, you might get something larger, but you need to be sure those cats will acutally sleep together.
-In some instances, you may prefer something smaller, providing a separate outdoor cat shelter for each animal.
+Of course if you're caring for multiple cats, you might get something larger, but you need to be sure those cats will actually sleep together.
+In some instances, you may prefer something smaller, providing a separate shelter for each animal.

 Putting It In Place